ess/cartography/src/implementing_a_driver/post_the_reverbening.md

 ```

 So, one could argue that we're done at this point, but there's something that's bugging me a bit about this implementation.
 Take a look at the `get` and `post` methods.
 Notice how similar they are?
 We should probably take this opportunity to go ahead and refactor those similarities away.

+## Refactoring? ##

+For those not used to the term or the practice, refactoring is basically the act of rearranging the code within a program to increase the simplicity of the system without altering its behavior.
+That's not really the proper definition of the term, but that is the way that I think about it.

+There are a several interpretations one could use for "simplicity" in this context.
+I think about two things:

+* How easy is it to figure out how the module works?
+* How *smelly* is the code?

+Our client module is fairly small, and it's not very difficult to figure out how it works for the moment.
+However, it ***is*** slightly smelly due to the high degree of code duplication between the `get` and `post` methods.
+In addition to this, each of those high-duplication methods also have variant execution paths depending on the API response.

+We can't totally remove the duplicated code and those variant conditional execution paths, but we ***can*** minimize those smells by method extraction.

+Before we start, let's set some ground rules that we will use every time we refactor anything going forward:

+* We ***MAY*** change the module that we're refactoring
+* We ***MAY*** create new methods within the module
+* We ***MAY*** create new modules and hand work off to them
+* We ***MAY NOT*** alter our tests (otherwise, we're redesinging, not refactoring)
+* We ***MUST*** have a passing test suite after every change (otherwise, we have broken our module)

 ## Refactoring: Response Processor ##